Here you will find links to relevant organisations offering advice, support or resources.

 Prison Reform Trust is an independent UK charity working to create a just, humane and effective penal system.
 Their aim is to do this by examining the workings of the system, informing prisoners, staff and the wider public; and by influencing Parliament, government and officials towards reform.

-Action on Hearing Loss offers a range of services and provides information and support on all aspects of deafness, hearing loss and tinnitus.
+Formerly known as Action on Hearing Loss, RNID offers a range of services and provides information and support on all aspects of deafness, hearing loss and tinnitus.

-This practical guide, published by The National Autistic Society and endorsed by ACPO, is for police officers and professionals who may come into contact with victims, witnesses, suspects or offenders on the autism spectrum.
+They have produced some practical guides for police officers and professionals who may come into contact with victims, witnesses, suspects or offenders on the autism spectrum.
+See the guide here.

 Afasic – www.afasic.org.uk